 As stated above, admission and promotion at the School of Medicine is conditional on the candidate’s having the willingness and ability to satisfy the technical standards, with or without reasonable accommodation.

 Admitted candidates who have a disability and need accommodations should initiate discussions with the Associate Dean for Medical Student Life Advising or the Director of Student Services as soon as the offer of admission is received and accepted.
-She/he is the liaison with the University’s Office of Accessible Education (OAE).
+They are the liaison with the University’s Office of Accessible Education (OAE).
 It is the responsibility of a candidate with a disability to provide sufficiently current information documenting the general nature and extent of his/her disability, and the functional limitations proposed to be accommodated.
 Evaluating and facilitating accommodation requests is a collaborative effort between the candidate, the School of Medicine, and the OAE.
 The School of Medicine reserves the right to request new or additional information.

 Should a candidate have or develop a condition that would place patients, the candidate, or others at risk or that may affect his/her need for accommodation, an evaluation with the School of Medicine and the OAE may be necessary.
 As in initial assessments, a complete and careful reconsideration of all the skills, attitudes, and attributes of each candidate will be performed.
 This includes an assessment of his/her willingness, desire and ability to complete the medical curriculum and fulfill all requirements for medical licensure, and will be informed by the knowledge that students with varied types of disabilities have the ability to become successful medical professionals.